 "We need to know what happens over the long-term and whether protection diminishes," Campbell said.
 "And of course, if it does, there might be a need for another booster dose at a later time."

 Both Pfizer-BioNTech and Moderna are working to develop boosters to protect against highly contagious virus variants that are emerging.

 2. The vaccines' effectiveness in children.

-There are question marks about whether the current vaccines could be effective in individuals under the age of 18.
-Pfizer only recently began enrolling adolescents in its studies, and Campbell said he knows of no trials involving younger children.
+There are question marks about whether the current vaccines could be effective in individuals under age 16.
+Pfizer enrolled adolescents who are 12-17 in its Phase 3 studies, and Moderna is now doing so.

 "The answer to that question lies in what are these vaccines intended to do?" he said.

 The initial intention of vaccine development, Campbell stressed, has been to prevent the occurrence of COVID-19 illness, rather than stop the transmission of SARS-CoV-2 virus.